PurnimaPathak44/Project-1/README.md

 ![Budget vs Box Office regression](https://user-images.githubusercontent.com/124934770/230952967-ad323e27-2e09-448e-b17a-4ebfd57cfa86.png)

 The ROI was also calculated and added to the dataframe.
-We printed the top 10 highest-grossing movies with ROI and IMDb Rating and found that movies in the Horror genre had the highest ROI.
+We printed the top 10 highest-grossing movies with ROI and Review Rating and found that movies in the Horror genre had the highest ROI.
 This can be explained by their extremely low budgets compared to the revenue they generated.
 For example, "Paranormal Activity" had the highest ROI with a budget of $15,0000 and revenue of $193,355,800 giving it an incredibly high ROI percentage of 1,288,939%.

 Main Findings:
 - High rated films (Review Ratings) generate more box office revenue on average